 What is the plane like?

-When you arrive at the airport, you’ll check in and pay for your flight.
+When you arrive at the airport, you’ll check in and pay for your airport taxes (it’s only a few dollars).
 And then you’ll be put on a scale.
 This may seem unusual – but don’t freak out!
 This is just to make sure that your weight can be taken into consideration to equally distribute each passenger across the plane.

 When you take off, you’ll be able to meet the pilot – it’s a small plane, after all – who will give you some instructions and guidance.